rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Relevant if: you have some time on your hands (not really important but usually useful to know I’d say).

 I used to think that people ask questions because they want the answer.
 While this seems true when teaching mathematics, this doesn’t seem to hold for EA workshops/lectures.
 Questions are often people putting up resistance because you threaten their ego or world-view (as described in the previous Chapter 3).
-I have found much better results on focussing on the underlying reasons for the questions (i.e. dressing better) than having more logical answers to their questions.
+I have found much better results on focusing on the underlying reasons for the questions (i.e. dressing better) than having more logical answers to their questions.
 So if you get a critical question I recommend treating this as a result of violating some underlying desire as explained in the chapter 3.
 Still it does matter somewhat which answers you give so this section will cover some of the most frequently questions and some ideas for responses.
 I realize these answers aren’t the best answers (from a pure logical point of view) but are usually the best in a pragmatic way.
 Generally I find considering questions to be statements with a question mark at the end to be a helpful exercise.

 **4.1 Immeasurable**

 Examples:

-_“How do you measure human rights?”_,
+* _“How do you measure human rights?”_,

-_“You cannot compare poverty to climate change.”_
+* _“You cannot compare poverty to climate change.”_

-_“You cannot put a number on the value of a life.”_
+* _“You cannot put a number on the value of a life.”_

-_“How do you take into account uncertainty?
+* _“How do you take into account uncertainty?
 We have seen many examples where one year a study claims one thing and the next year another study claims something else?”_

-_“Don’t you think it is questionable whether or not this scientific/numerical approach allows space for developing personal morality, wrestling with subjective/objective dilemmas, or for being driven by something more fundamental to the individual human spirit even if it’s contrary to available impact-based evidence – all things which can help develop long-lasting good habits in doing good?”_
+* _“Don’t you think it is questionable whether or not this scientific/numerical approach allows space for developing personal morality, wrestling with subjective/objective dilemmas, or for being driven by something more fundamental to the individual human spirit even if it’s contrary to available impact-based evidence – all things which can help develop long-lasting good habits in doing good?”_

 Asked by: warm fuzzy altruists and traditionalists